rackerlabs/rackspace-how-to/content/exchange/secure-a-compromised-exchange-mailbox.md

 product_url: exchange
 ---

 This article describes steps to identify a compromised mailbox, stop the attack, and prevent future attacks.
-If you need instructions on securing a compromised Rackspace Email mailbox reference [Secure a compromised Rackspace Email mailbox](link)
+If you need instructions on securing a compromised Rackspace Email mailbox reference [Secure a compromised Rackspace Email mailbox](/how-to/secure-a-compromised-rackspace-email-mailbox)

 ### Prerequisites

 - **Applies to:** User or administrator
 - **Difficulty:** Moderate
 - **Time needed:** Approximately 1 hour
-- **Tools required:**  Users need their current password; administrators need Cloud Office Control Panel access

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).